 3. Multiple Payment Methods

 Students and parents across India pay in different ways.
-UPI is the most widely used method, but credit cards, debit cards, net banking, and digital wallets are all commonly used.
-Your payment gateway for schools and edtech platforms should cover all of these in a single integration, not require separate setups per method.
+UPI is the most widely used method, but credit cards, debit cards, net banking, and digital wallets are all common too.
+A payment gateway for schools and edtech platforms should cover all of these in a single integration, rather than requiring separate setups per method.

 4. Automated Refund Management

 Course cancellations, failed batches, and dissatisfied learners generate refund requests regularly.
-A gateway with an automated refund mechanism, one that processes requests in a defined timeframe and notifies students automatically, reduces support load significantly and protects your platform’s reputation.
+A gateway with automated refund handling, one that processes requests within a defined timeframe and notifies students automatically, reduces support load and protects your platform’s reputation.
+Confirm current refund processing timelines with your provider, since they can differ by payment mode.

 5. Payment Gateway API and LMS Integration

-Your payment system should connect seamlessly with your learning platform.
-A well-documented payment gateway API allows you to trigger course access automatically on payment confirmation, sync enrolment records, and update student status in real time.
-This removes the need for manual coordination between your finance and operations teams.
+The payment system should connect seamlessly with the learning platform or school ERP.
+A well-documented payment gateway API lets you trigger course access automatically on payment confirmation, sync enrolment records, and update student status in real time, removing the need for manual coordination between finance and operations teams.
+See PayU’s developer documentation for current API and webhook references.

 6. Secure Payment Processing